nplrahman922/QomuS/README.md

-��# QomuS how to run it? cd ( to your project ) type in your terminal ( .\mvnw spring-boot:run ) to run back-end java project cd to ( to your project\frontend ) type in your terminal ( npm run dev) then u can see in http://localhost:5173/
+��# QomuS how to run it? cd ( to your project ) type in your terminal ( .\mvnw spring-boot:run ) to run back-end java project cd to ( to your project\frontend ) type in your terminal ( npm run dev) then u can see in http://localhost:5173/ this is the real branch !!!!